ThomasAribart/dev-to-articles/blog-posts/an-in-depth-comparison-of-the-most-popular-dynamodb-wrappers/an-in-depth-comparison-of-the-most-popular-dynamodb-wrappers.md

 That being said, ElectroDB has a the nicest API.
 I especially liked the possibility to [name queries according to their business meaning](https://electrodb.dev/en/queries/query/), but not the `find` and `match` methods, which are not native DynamoDB requests and can build costly and inefficient `scan` requests without you being aware.

+---

 ## Conclusion

 Overall, as of march 2023, **ElectroDB looks like the best DynamoDB client wrapper**.
 Although it is newer and less “battle tested”, it is better than its concurrent on every other criteria: It has the **same data modeling features**, a **more complete type inference**, and a **nicer API**.

-That being said, there are some parts to improve:
+Nevertheless, there are some parts that could be improved:

 - Type inference still has some blind spots
 - There's no support for polymorphism